Updated: Jul 9

 That you need to be different, that you need to be taken down a peg or two as the way you are being is making someone else uncomfortable.
 When you are aware of this and automatically apologise as sometimes you get lost in translation and don't want to cause upset.

-When this is never enough as malice and resentment are assume where there is none and you realise that what we all say and do is a ultimately a reflection of ourselves and no one else.
+When this is never enough as malice and resentment are assumed where there is none and you realise that what we all say and do is a ultimately a reflection of ourselves and no one else.
 Despite wanting to please and avoid conflict, you begin to realise that you can't be responsible for others' reactions.

 I feel it is my mission to keep talking and acting and feeling and living as authentically as possible as being the kindest thing to do for myself and others.
 This was not always the case and it seems it is hardest for those close to us when we change.